 Soprano Kathleen Battle's Underground Railroad—A Spiritual Journey, is a moving program of traditional spirituals with choir and piano, with narration drawn from the writings of Harriet Tubman and Frederick Douglass.

-Parsons Dance members will lead a hiphop workshop that is free to the public.
+Dance Theater of Harlem members will lead a movement workshop that is free to the public.